The Government announced on Monday 22 February that all pupils will return to school and college from 8 March in England.

 Attendance at school or settings

-Children and young people deemed clinically extremely vulnerable should not attend their school or setting.
+Children and young people deemed clinically extremely vulnerable should not attend their school or setting until further notice.
 They should remain at home as much as possible.
 If your child is within this category, speak to your school who will continue to support you.

-If you talk to your school but still have concerns that a place is not available for your child, contact your EHCP Coordinator or use our County EHCP number – details below.
-We may not be able to secure a full-time school provision for your child at your existing school or an alternative, especially if your child has very complex needs which require highly specialist input.
-But we'll do all we can to work through those issues with you and, where possible, make suitable alternative arrangements.
+If you talk to your school but still have concerns, contact your EHCP Coordinator or use our County EHCP number – details below.
+We'll do all we can to work through issues with you.

 Bespoke packages / EOTAS

-We expect children and young people in receipt of EOTAS packages to have those plans put into place so provision can continue.
+We expect children and young people in receipt of EOTAS packages to continue to receive this provision.
 Where provision cannot continue in its full format, we've asked providers to talk to families about alternative delivery (such as in the home).
 If provision is not in place, contact us.

 Therapies and specialist interventions from external staff

-Government guidance says specialists, therapists, clinicians and other support staff for pupils with SEND should provide interventions as usual.
+Government guidance says specialists, therapists, clinicians and other support staff for pupils with SEND will continue to provide interventions.

-NHS therapy providers and NCC staff (such as educational psychologists and specialist teachers) will continue to make use of remote technology to support children during this time and use risk assessments to inform any face to face delivery.
+NHS therapy providers and NCC staff (such as educational psychologists and specialist teachers) will continue to make use of remote technology to support children and use risk assessments to inform any face to face delivery.

 However, due to risk assessments the delivery may not be possible in the exact way as described in the EHCP.
 Providers will use remote technology and contingency plans and risk assessments to inform any face to face delivery.
 This may be within clinical or other settings rather than educational settings.
 If provision is not in place, contact us.

-We're committed to ensuring children subject to a transition from one phase of education to another have an identified onward setting in place for September 2021.
-We'll continue to work to the February 15 and March 31 deadlines.
+We're committed to ensuring children with EHCPs, subject to a transition from one phase of education to another, have an identified onward setting in place for September 2021.
+We'll continue to work to the 31 March deadline.

 EHCP county contact